-- In the event the Treasurer is unable to fulfill her or his responsibilities for whatever reason the Executive Officers will Committee will call a meeting to replace the vacancy for the position, through nominations and votes, to serve the remainder of the term.
+- In the event the Treasurer is unable to fulfill their responsibilities for whatever reason, the Executive Officers will call a meeting to replace the vacancy for the position, through nominations and votes, to serve the remainder of the term.

-- In the event the Web Spinner is unable to fulfill her or his responsibilities for whatever reason the Executive Committee will call a meeting to replace the vacancy for the position, through nominations and votes, to serve the remainder of the term.
+- In the event the Membership Officer is unable to fulfill their responsibilities for whatever reason the Executive Committee will call a meeting to replace the vacancy for the position, through nominations and votes, to serve the remainder of the term.

-- In the event the WSIC editor is unable to fulfill her or his responsibilities for whatever reason the Executive Committee replace the vacancy for the position by soliciting nominations from immediate past WSIC editors to serve until the following February when a new editor may be selected.
+- In the event the WSIC editor is unable to fulfill their responsibilities for whatever reason the Executive Committee replace the vacancy for the position by soliciting nominations from immediate past WSIC editors to serve until the following February when a new editor may be selected.